rsksmart/devportal-1.0/_rsk/index.md

 ---
-layout: rsk
-title: Rootstock Blockchain
 tags: rsk
 description: "What is Rootstock?"
+title: Rootstock Blockchain
-collection_order: 1000
+collection_order: 1
-permalink: /rsk/
+menu_title: Rootstock Blockchain
+section_title: RSK
+menu_order: 2
 ---

 RSK is the Smart Contract platform of Bitcoin.
 Its engine is a forked version of the EVM (Ethereum Virtual Machine), and the RVM (RSK Virtual Machine) is compatible with Ethereum [Smart Contracts](/develop) and the [tools](/tools) used to [deploy and interact](/tutorials/) with them.